 - Black-footed ferrets have a slender body shape that allows them to easily approach prairie dogs in their burrows.

 - Black-footed ferrets have powerful carnivore jaws.
 It allows them to kill prey with only a quick fatal bite.

-- Black-footed ferrets are nocturnal in nature and are most active from dusk to midnight.
+- Black-footed ferrets are nocturnal and are most active from dusk to midnight.

-- They are able to skilfully hunt in the dark.
+- They can skillfully hunt in the dark.